 Note: The term of the loan is only applicable if you stay with the employer that sponsors the 401k plan you borrowed against.
 Here’s one of the most significant risks associated with taking out a 401k loan: if your job is terminated (for whatever reason) with the employer who sponsors the 401k plan you borrowed against, the loan is due within 60 days.
 If you do not repay it within the 60 days, the loan defaults.

-What can 401k loans be used for?
+What can you use a 401k loan for?

 Most plans do not place restrictions on what the loan can be used for.
 That being said, some plans only lend money if you use it for specific reasons, such as education, a first-time home purchase, or medical expenses.